, , , ,

 Summary Tab (Visible by default)

-While the return metrics levered IRR, levered EMx, and Development Spread are shown shown along the top of the Underwriting tab, the bulk of the risk and return metrics are shown/visualized on the Summary tab.
+While the return metrics levered IRR, levered EMx, and Development Spread are shown along the top of the Underwriting tab, the bulk of the risk and return metrics are shown/visualized on the Summary tab.
 The summary tab also includes six charts, a strengths/weaknesses section, a frame to include a picture/map, and a summary of the investment.
 The Summary tab is meant to be printed, and as such the view mode is set to Print Preview by default.

 Annual Cash Flows (Hidden by default)